Sungyuk1/AsymmetryFinanceTests/README.md

 ## Automated Findings / Publicly Known Issues

-Automated findings output for the audit can be found [here](https://github.com/code-423n4/2023-09-asymmetry/bot-report.md) within 24 hours of audit opening.
+Automated findings output for the audit can be found [here](bot-report.md) within 24 hours of audit opening.

 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

-[ ⭐️ ↓SPONSORS ADD INFO HERE↓ ]
+[ ⭐️ SPONSORS: Are there any known issues or risks deemed acceptable that shouldn't lead to a valid finding?
+If so, list them here. ]

 # Overview

-*Please provide some context about the code being audited, and identify any areas of specific concern in reviewing the code.
-(This is a good place to link to your docs, if you have them.)*
+[ ⭐️ SPONSORS: add info here ]

+## Links

+- **Previous audits:**
+- **Documentation:**
+- **Website:**
+- **Twitter:**
+- **Discord:**

 # Scope

+[ ⭐️ SPONSORS: add scoping and technical details here ]

+- [ ] In the table format shown below, provide the name of each contract and:
+  - [ ] source lines of code (excluding blank lines and comments) in each *For line of code counts, we recommend running prettier with a 100-character line length, and using [cloc](https://github.com/AlDanial/cloc).*
+  - [ ] external contracts called in each
+  - [ ] libraries used in each

 *List all files in scope in the table below (along with hyperlinks) -- and feel free to add notes here to emphasize areas of focus.*

-*For line of code counts, we recommend running prettier with a 100-character line length, and using [cloc](https://github.com/AlDanial/cloc).*

 | Contract | SLOC | Purpose | Libraries used |
 | ----------- | ----------- | ----------- | ----------- |